Stop Blaming the Handoff — Your Delivery Model Is Broken

 Evidence should not be a late-stage archaeological dig.

-If the system needs release readiness, then accumulate readiness signals continuously instead of conducting a frantic retroactive status roundup at the end.
+If the system needs release readiness, accumulate readiness signals continuously instead of conducting a frantic retroactive status roundup at the end.

 This is where tooling matters.

-Not because tools fix operating models by themselves.
+Tools do not fix operating models by themselves.

 4. Treat dependencies as first-class citizens